-Figure 9.
+Figure 8.
 FASCINATE-2 Phase 2b clinical trial design

-The co-primary efficacy endpoints were histological improvement at week 52 in NAS \geq 2 points (with \geq 1 point improvement in ballooning or inflammation) and without worsening of fibrosis (by NASH Clinical Research Network (CRN) fibrosis score); OR resolution of steatohepatitis and no worsening of liver fibrosis (by NASH CRN fibrosis score) and \geq 2 points improvement in NAS at Week 52.
+The co-primary efficacy endpoints are histological improvement at week 52 in NAFLD activity score $(NAS) \ge 2$ points (with $\ge 1$ point improvement in ballooning or inflammation) and without worsening of fibrosis (by NASH Clinical Research Network (CRN) fibrosis score); OR resolution of steatohepatitis and no worsening of liver fibrosis (by NASH CRN fibrosis score) and $\ge 2$ points improvement in NAS at Week 52.
 Resolution of steatohepatitis is defined as absence of fatty liver disease or isolated or simple steatosis without steatohepatitis and a NAS of 0 or 1 for inflammation, 0 for ballooning, and any value for steatosis.
-The study also had multiple secondary endpoints such as AI-based digital pathology assessment of liver biopsies and non-invasive markers of fibrosis.
+The study also has multiple secondary endpoints such as AI-based digital pathology assessment of liver biopsies and non-invasive markers of fibrosis.